-General and administrative expense increased \$4.1 million to approximately \$8.8 million in the first six months of 2006, compared to the same period in 2005.
-The increase is associated with several factors, including legal and accounting fees of approximately \$1.4 million related to the internal investigation conducted by our Audit Committee and the resulting restatement of the consolidated financial statements on Amendment No. 2 to our Annual Report on Form 10-K/A for the year ended December 31, 2005 as filed on October 10, 2006, changes in estimates totaling approximately \$550,000 relating to a lawsuit involving the landowner of one of our former leased facilities as well as an unfavorable franchise tax audit and, an increase in stock-based compensation costs of approximately \$700,000, increases in employee placement fees and other employee costs of approximately \$475,000, consulting fees of approximately \$200,000 and unfavorable variances in our self-insured insurance programs of approximately \$300,000.
-We anticipate that general and administrative expenses will be significantly higher during 2006 than in prior years, principally due to higher legal and related costs associated with the internal investigation and the class action lawsuits filed as a result of the investigation as well as increased employee placement and consulting fees.
+General and administrative expense increased \$6.6 million to approximately \$13.8 million in the nine months ended September 30, 2006, compared to the same period in 2005.
+The increase is associated with several factors, including legal and accounting fees of approximately \$2.0 million related to the internal investigation conducted by our Audit Committee and the resulting restatement of the consolidated financial statements on Amendment No. 2 to Annual Report on Form 10-K/A for the year ended December 31, 2005, as filed on October 10, 2006, \$1.0 million in increased consulting fees, changes in estimates totaling approximately \$650,000 for an unfavorable franchise tax audit and a lawsuit involving the landowner of one of our former leased facilities, an increase in stock-based compensation costs of approximately \$1.0 million, increases in employee placement fees and other employee costs of approximately \$450,000 and unfavorable variances in our self-insured insurance programs of approximately \$500,000.
+We anticipate that general and administrative expenses will be significantly higher during 2006 than in prior years, principally due to higher legal and other related costs associated with the internal investigation and the class action lawsuits filed as a result of the investigation as well as increased employee placement and consulting fees.